Blog

 What is MICS CABG?

 MICS CABG is a type of heart surgery for bypassing blocked arteries without the need for a full sternotomy.
 Instead of opening the entire chest, the surgeon makes a small incision (typically between 5-7 cm) on the left side of the chest, between the ribs.
-Through this incision, specialized instruments are used to perform the bypass procedure.
+Using this incision, specialized instruments are used to perform the bypass procedure.

 This method is performed under direct vision, meaning the surgeon can see the heart and the arteries but without the need for splitting the breastbone.
-The internal mammary artery or a vein from the leg or radial artery from the left forearm is typically used to bypass the blocked artery, just as in traditional CABG.
+The internal mammary artery or a vein from the leg or a radial artery from the left forearm is typically used to bypass the blocked artery, just as in traditional CABG.

-Usually vein from the leg or Radial artery from the forearm is taken with the help of an endoscope (EVH Technique) which requires only a 2-3 cm long incision (surgical wound)
+Usually vein from the leg or Radial artery from the forearm is taken with the help of an endoscope (EVH Technique) which requires only a 2-3 cm long incision (surgical wound).
+It significantly reduces pain and blood loss/wound-related complications when compared to conventional surgery

 Key Advantages of MICS CABG for Heart Bypass Surgery